-If file ends with '.gz', the resulting wig file will be compressed using gzip and is suitable for uploading as a custom track to your favorite genome browser (e.g. UCSC or Ensembl).
+If createBigWig=FALSE and file ends with '.gz', the resulting wig file will be compressed using gzip and is suitable for uploading as a custom track to your favorite genome browser (e.g. UCSC or Ensembl).

-(invisible) The file name of the generated wig file(s).
+(invisible) The file name of the generated wig or bigWig file(s).